siberianfox/g2wiki/Branching-and-Release.md

 # Current Branch and Release
 * Master branch - is the stable release branch.
 Pushes to master are performed periodically as code gets sufficient field history from early adopters of edge code
 * Edge branch - is the working branch.
 Bug and feature updates are performed against this branch.
+All pull requests should be performed from this branch.
 * Issue-NNN branches - are created to work on bugs or features.
 These are pulled into edge via pull requests.
 * Dev branches - The Dev prefix has been deprecated, but you may still see some dev branches around.

 # New Branch and Release
-The proposed scheme
+The proposed scheme is below:
+* Release branch - is the stable release branch.
+Pushes to Release are performed periodically as code gets sufficient field history from early adopters of edge code.
+Some patches may be applied to Release, but these should always be promoted up through Master.
+New feature development should not be done against Release.
+* Master branch - is the working branch.
+Bug and feature updates are performed against this branch.
+All pull requests should be performed from this branch.
+* Issue-NNN branches - are created to work on bugs or features.
+These are pulled into Master via pull requests against Master.
+* Edge branch - this branch will be deprecated and ultimately removed.
+* Dev branches - The Dev prefix has been deprecated, but you may still see some dev branches around.